 That depends on whether the plan was funded with pre-tax or post-tax income.
 Generally, most employer-sponsored plans are paid on a pre-tax basis.
 In these cases, the payments received would count as taxable income because taxes were not paid on the dollars used to fund the plan.

 Difference between short and long term disability insurance

 Long-term disability insurance provides you with a steady stream of income to help you cover the loss of income due to a disabling accident or a prolonged illness.

-Many employers offer long-term disability insurance to their employers, though you can buy an individual policy too.
-In fact, you may require both because employer-sponsored plans often fail to provide enough coverage.
+Many employer pays for long-term disability insurance to their employees, though you can buy an individual policy too.
+In fact, you may require both short and long-term disability insurance because employment insurance plans often fail to provide enough coverage.

 Long-term disability insurance generally costs around 1-3% of your salary.
-Just like short-term disability, there is a waiting period that you need to survive to receive benefits.
-This period may vary from one insurer to the next, but it is rarely less than 90 days.
+Just like short-terms disability insurance, there is a waiting period for long-term disability policy that you need to survive to receive long-term disability benefits.
+This period may vary from different providers of long-term disability policies, but it is rarely less than 90 days.

-Now, let’s look at the main differences between long-term and short-term disability insurance.
+Now, let’s look at the main differences between long-term disability and short-terms disability insurance.